 A geographic information system (GIS) integrates hardware, software and data for capturing, managing, analyzing and displaying all forms of geographically referenced information.

 GIS allows users to work with an interactive map to locate and view property maps along with a wide variety of other spatial features, i.e., city limits, streams, soil types, flood zones, etc. Information such as properties assessed over $1,000,000 or properties within 250 ft. of a selected parcel, can be displayed rather quickly on a map or viewed as tabular data.
 Prior to GIS these types of questions would have been very time consuming to answer.

 Data and maps are available for purchase, however, a signed disclaimer must accompany the payment.
 For more information contact the GIS Department by e-mail at firstname.lastname@example.org.
 Also, please review our GIS disclaimer.

 Can maps be mailed or emailed?

-Emailing or mailing printed maps is at the discretion of the GIS Coordinator.
+Mailing of maps is at the discretion of the GIS Department.